tsnl/qy/doc/Pitch.md

 At this stage, there is no way to protect against reference cycles or to enforce immutability.
 We could provide `Any`, `weak Any`, `weak mut Any`, etc. but this would require type-checking which is a non-goal for ths phase.

+TODO: add support for exceptions and exception handling at this stage.

 **PHASE 2: monomorphic gradual typing**